L3MON4D3/LuaSnip/DOC.md

   that just returns `true`).
   The function is called before the text is modified in any way.
-  Some parameters are passed to the function: The line up to the cursor, the matched trigger and the captures (table).
+  Some parameters are passed to the function: The line up to the cursor, the matched trigger, and the captures (table).
 - `show_condition`: Function with signature `f(line_to_cursor) -> bool`.
   It is a hint for completion-engines, indicating when the snippet should be included in current completion candidates.
   Defaults to a function returning `true`.
-  This is different than `condition` because `condition` is evaluated by LuaSnip on snippet expansion (and thus has access to the matched trigger and captures), while `show_condition` is evaluated by the completion-engine when scanning for available snippet candidates.
+  This is different from `condition` because `condition` is evaluated by LuaSnip on snippet expansion (and thus has access to the matched trigger and captures), while `show_condition` is evaluated by the completion-engine when scanning for available snippet candidates.